inkline/inkline/packages/docs/pages/docs/forms/validation/methods.md

+---
+title: Form Methods
+description: The form validation framework wouldn't be complete without dynamically added fields and groups.
+---

 # Form Methods
-## The form validation framework wouldn't be complete without dynamically added fields and groups. {.lead}
+## The form validation framework wouldn't be complete without dynamically added fields and groups.

 Inkline provides a simple API for adding and removing fields.